jacksonllee/pycantonese/README.rst

 .. start-sphinx-website-index-page

 PyCantonese is a Python library for Cantonese linguistics and natural language processing (NLP).
-The goal of PyCantonese is to provide general-purpose tools and other functionality to work with Cantonese data.
-They include corpus search functions as well as various analytic and annotation tools; these and other possibilities are gradually added as the library grows and evolves.
+The goal is to provide general-purpose tools to work with Cantonese language data:

+- Accessing and searching corpus data
+- Parsing and conversion tools for Jyutping romanization
+- Stop words
+- Word segmentation
+- Part-of-speech tagging

 Quick Examples
 --------------